JUCE Components: Mouse & Keyboard Listening

 Controlling Mouse Events

-There’s a method on Component that lets you completely disable the current and/or child components’ abilities to receive mouse events.
+You can completely disable the current and child components’ abilities to receive mouse events.

 void setInterceptsMouseClicks (bool allowClicksOnThisComponent,